 - Spread.
 Our fees are very fair – our intention is to help clients build an income portfolio, not to price gouge them on each trade.

 - Market rates.
 Our competition will sell a new issue to SMSF investors at whatever that client base will accept.
 We will always have professional investors such as Fixed Income Fund Managers, as investors in our new issues.
 So, our broader investor base knows they are buying the credit at the current market price necessary to attract institutional investors to accept the associated credit and investment risks.

 - Research.
 We subscribe to Bond Adviser research, a completely external producer of quality fixed income research, which is available to our clients.
 In addition, our IAM Research team will also produce “Sale notes” that is directly used to market our new or secondary issues to clients.

 - Fees.
-We do not charge for custody, nor do we charge an “exit fee” to change custodians (an abhorrent fee-for-no-service in our opinion).
+We do not charge an “exit fee” to change custodians (an abhorrent fee-for-no-service in our opinion).
 Our revenue is from the margin we charge between where we buy the bond and the price we sell to the customer – always transparent.
 We also generate revenue from new-issue origination fees charged to the issuers/borrowers.